 Connectivity, business continuity and safety are crucial in overcoming any disaster situation.
-More and more, enterprises and government agencies are realizing that
+More and more, enterprises and government agencies are realizing that video conferencing and telepresence are becoming essential elements to any disaster recovery communications plan.

 Unlike voice, text and instant messaging, video conferencing tools offer disaster responders the ability to visualize a situation and connect with individuals or groups who are separated by distance, said Ira Weinstein, partner and senior analyst at Wainhouse Research.
 At any disaster recovery site -- whether a natural disaster or a war zone -- video collaboration is typically in use today.